Back to Podcast

 Harry Hunsicker:

-I’m eternally grateful because it helped my career.
+I’m very grateful—it helped my career.

 Henry Harrison:

-Do you use AI in any way?
+Do you use AI?

 Harry Hunsicker: